Who we are

 Web beacons are images that originate from a third party site to track visitor activities.
 We may use web beacons to track the visiting patterns of individuals accessing our website.

-We will record your email address if you send us a message and use it for the purpose for which you have provided it.
-Additionally we may use your email address to send you communications about products and services that may interest you.
-You can opt out of future marketing communications at any time by selecting the unsubscribe function.
+We will record your email address if you send us a message.
+It will be used only for the purpose for which you have provided it and will only be added to a mailing list if you first provide your consent that we may do so.
 It will not be used for any other purpose and we will not disclose it without your consent.
 You are reminded that email sent over the Internet is not secure, and could be intercepted without your knowledge.
-While AH takes reasonable steps to secure its websites, mobile applications and e-marketing applications, you are accepting this risk when choosing to communicate with us via any of these platforms.
-AH also has other methods of receiving information such as mail, fax and telephone and you may prefer to use one of these methods.
+HA has other methods of receiving information such as mail, fax and telephone and you may prefer to use one of these methods.

 Link to other Sites

-External sites that are linked to or from the AH Internet site are not under our control and may collect your Personal Information so you are advised to view their privacy collection notices separately.
-AH is not responsible for any content contained in any external websites, or accidental or malicious damage that may arise to your local systems, data, software or hardware through accessing AH’s website or any external websites and their content.
+External sites that are linked to or from the HA Internet site are not under our control and may collect your Personal Information so you are advised to view their privacy collection notices separately.
+HA is not responsible for any content contained in any external websites, or accidental or malicious damage that may arise to your local systems, data, software or hardware through accessing HA's website or any external websites and their content.

 Updates to this Policy